 Now that you know more about antibiotics and antivirals, you also know why some doctors are hesitant to prescribe them.
 They may not be as effective in treating our sore throat as we had imagined them to be.
 If only there was such a thing as a magic pill that can instantly take away all illnesses.

 In addition, there are also many natural remedies and even over-the-counter medications (like Cold Eeze or Cepacol).
 These type of medications can help further reduce your symptoms of sore throat.
 Additionally, they can be very cost effective!
 If you find yourself not getting any better in a couple weeks and are worried, you can always consult with your family doctor.
 Hopefully these methods can help you shorten the duration of sore throat symptoms!

-Especially with COVID-19 around (a virus), it is still always good to continue practicing good hygienic habits, wearing a mask, checking temperatures, and social distancing.
+Especially with COVID-19 around (a virus), it is still always good to continue practicing good hygienic habits Be sure to wear a mask, check temperatures, and practice social distancing.

 Did you enjoy this article on how to treat sore throat?
 Please leave a comment below!